Title: Violence in the Workplace

 - Employees who are concerned about potentially violent behavior of co-workers should report their concerns to their supervisor and/or the Department of Human Resources at AskHR@case.edu or 216-368-6964.

-- Supervisors must notify the Department of Human Resources and/or Public Safety of all reports of potential workplace violence.
+- Supervisors must notify the Department of Public Safety of all reports of potential workplace violence that are currently occurring, and later report them to the Department of Human Resources for investigation.

 - If employees observe or have knowledge of another person in possession of a weapon, including, but not limited to, firearms, ammunition or any other instruments, devices or substances designed, intended or used to inflict harm upon persons or property in violation of this policy, they should report it to Police and Security Services.